 In a separate statement, Biden said that he looked forward to signing the PACT Act, which he called "major reform" and an "important action" to meet the "sacred obligation" the U.S. has to its veterans.

-The president has previously said he believed his late son, Beau, a National Guardsman, might have died of brain cancer connected to his exposure to burn pits while serving overseas.
+The president has previously mused whether his late son, Beau, a National Guardsman, may have died of brain cancer connected to his exposure to burn pits while serving overseas.

 The PACT Act had initially passed the Senate earlier this year.
 But after a quick fix in the House required the bill to be voted on again, 26 Republican senators changed their votes and blocked swift passage of the act last week -- sparking outrage among Democrats and veterans groups.